Legal Writing Faculty

 Loyola’s legal writing faculty is comprised of experienced full-time clinical professors, all with outstanding academic credentials and a commitment to teaching legal writing.
 With well-over 50 years of combined experience in both civil and criminal practice, and an average of 10 years experience in the classroom, Loyola’s legal writing professors bring their extensive practice skills to the classroom and to the legal community.
 In addition to legal writing, the faculty teach a variety of other skills and doctrinal courses, and are active in the academic and Los Angeles legal community.

 Cindy Archer: AB, Stanford University; JD Georgetown University Law Center.
 Archer began teaching as a teaching fellow in the Legal Research and Writing Program at Georgetown, and as a consumer law instructor in the District of Columbia Correctional Facility.
 After law school, Archer worked as a business and litigation associate with large law firms in Los Angeles and Detroit, Michigan.
 She spent the final seven years practicing with Sheppard, Mullin, Richter & Hampton (Orange County) specializing in commercial litigation, employment law and insurance.
 She has been a member of Loyola Law School faculty since 2000.
-She was appointed Director of Lawyering Skills in 2012.
-Website • E-Mail
+She was appointed Director of Lawyering Skills in 2012 and is now the Associate Dean for Clinical Programs and Experiential Learning.
+E-Mail

 Aimee Dudovitz: BA, University of California, Santa Cruz; JD, University of California, Davis, School of Law.
 After law school Dudovitz served as a clerk in the federal courts.
 She began practice as an associate at Irell & Manella, where she practiced constitutional, entertainment and election law.
 Dudovitz spent her final six years of practice at Strumwasser & Woocher, specializing in election law and education law.
 Her election law practice included both overseeing compliance with campaign finance and reporting requirements and litigating cases involving the constitutionality of ballot measures, and election contests.
 As such, Dudovitz has extensive experience drafting briefs for trial, appellate and Supreme Courts in both the California and federal court systems.
-She joined the Loyola Law School faculty in 2010.
-Website • E-Mail
+She joined the Loyola Law School faculty in 2010 and was appointed Director of Lawyering Skills in 2015.
+E-Mail

 Selected Publications and Activities